Brow Head is hands-down the ‘wildest’ place that I’ve ever visited in Ireland.

 1. Location

-You’ll find Brow Head a stone’s throw from the little village of Crookhaven, at the most southerly point of our little island (yep, many people think the most southerly point is nearby Mizen Head).
+You’ll find Brow Head a stone’s throw from the little village of Crookhaven, at the most southerly point of our little island.

 2. Parking

-If you don’t fancy walking up the hill in the video above, you can drive up it (see safety notice below).
+If you don’t fancy walking up the hill in the video below, you can drive up it.
 You’ll find very limited parking here (enough for 2 – 3 cars max).
 If you fancy a ramble, park at Galley Cove Beach (just to the left before you reach the hill).

 3. Safety